outpostHQ/numl/README.md

 **A:** It's NOT despite the fact it's widely used in production by the Author of NUDE.
 And he is working hard to make it production-ready for everyone as soon as possible but without community support it will be a long run.
 So give it a try, leave some feedback, post issues and tell friends to support our project!

-## Playground
-See [Online playground](http://j.mp/numl-play).
-You can edit markup using DevTools and instantly see changes!

-[Playground - JSBin version](http://j.mp/numl-jsbin) (without theme variants for faster performance).
-For those who love REPLing around.

 ## Usage
 Add `numl.js` to your page and initialize it.